GPP at ILGA Asia

 to view full screen or download, click Fullscreen Mode

-Additional Resources from the GPP site:
+Additional Resources from GPP & our members:

 This report features the case studies of nine grassroots women human rights defenders working to protect the environment, human rights, and gender equality in Indonesia and the Philippines.
 The case studies are excerpted from individual interviews and group discussions during a convening held by Urgent Action Fund and the Samdhana Institute in Indonesia in September 2015.The report closes with recommendations for donors and allies.

 See their site resources including country-specific reports from Indonesia, The Philippines, Viet Nam, Cambodia, China, Thailand, Mongolia, and Nepal.
 (English-language documents linked here, see Being LGBTI in Asia site for additional languages)